|CE-100: College Experience, Credits = 1 - 3|

 Designed to equip students with the skills necessary to make a successful transition to college.
 Students are given information regarding the various attitudes, behaviors, and choices essential for academic success, with a focus on strengthening the student's repertoire of positive learning strategies.
 Topics include: learning styles and multiple intelligences, memory and brain development, learning techniques, personal finance, graduation requirements and planning for high school completion, goals, motivation and positive habit formation.
 Prerequisite: Instructor permission.

-Provides an overview of learning and motivation theories and methods that promote student efficiency in the classroom.
+Provides an overview of learning and motivation theories and methods that promote student success in the classroom.
 Empowers students to become active, responsible, and successful learners.
-Topics and techniques include: memory and learning, note taking, exam preparation and test anxiety, reading and writing techniques, time management, goals clarification, learning style, concentration, self-awareness and personal responsibility.
-Upon completion, students will possess a clear understanding of the strategies required to meet their academic goals.
-Recommended: Enrollment in at least one course, pre-college or at the 100 level or above.
+Topics and techniques include: memory and learning, note taking, exam preparation and test anxiety, time management, goals clarification, learning style, concentration, self-awareness, financial literacy, and personal responsibility.
+Upon completion, students will demonstrate a clear understanding of the strategies required to meet their life goals.
+Co-requisite: Enrollment in at least one pre-college college-level course.
 Formerly PSY 100.

 CE-114: Long-term Financial Planning and Continuing Education, Credits = 1

 Course will provide the student with skills required for successful long-term financial planning.
 Students will become familiar with savings habits, influences on credit scores, capital planning, and other financial factors that will affect the individual in the long run.
 Students will learn the importance of retirement planning and the possibility of continuing education for self or potential children.
 Prerequisite: Must be fully enrolled in TRIO program and instructor permission.